This post may contain affiliate links. Please read our disclosure policy.

 - Keeping your cake moist.
 The oil in this cake helps keep it moist, so I don’t recommend subbing it with applesauce or other common alternatives.

 - Can I add nuts?
-I don’t personally love nuts in my coffee cake, but you could add up to 1/2 cup of chopped walnuts or pistachios if you like.
+I don’t personally love nuts in my coffee cake, but you could add up to 1/2 cup of chopped walnuts if you like.

 Frequently Asked Questions